Board of Trustees

 Arriving from Portland, Oregon, Dean majored in political science at Whittier and was a member of Pi Sigma Alpha honor society, the tennis team, and the Metaphonian Society.
 Earlier in her career, at AGB Consulting, Dean was responsible for developing and delivering comprehensive programs and services for the boards of public foundations and their CEOs to support their governance responsibilities and fiduciary duties.
 At Oregon State University Foundation, she served as corporate secretary, maintaining corporate records and advising on policy and procedural matters, governance and communications about the board.

-Gilchrist previously served as Senior Advisor for acquisitions and investments at The Irvine Company, a privately-held real estate investment company, a position he held from July 2011 until July 2018, after having served as President of its Investment Properties Group from 2006 to 2011.
+Gilchris '68 previously served as Chairman of the Board and on the compensation committee of Spirit Realty Capital, Inc. (NYSE: SRC).
+He also served as Senior Advisor for acquisitions and investments at The Irvine Company, a privately-held real estate investment company, from July 2011 until July 2018, after having served as President of its Investment Properties Group from 2006 to 2011.

 He also served as President and Co-Chief Executive Officer and on the board of directors of Maguire Properties, Inc., a publicly-held REIT, from 2002 to 2006.
 From 1997 to 2001, Gilchrist served as Chief Executive Officer, President, and member of the board of directors of Commonwealth Atlantic Properties, a privately held real estate company he co-founded.
 From 1995 to 1997, he served as the Co-Chairman of Managing Partner of Commonwealth Atlantic Properties.